Brazil: handling internal investigations

 As is well known, the practice of illegal activities by employees, partners, suppliers, distributors and others may have legal and economic consequences for a company, leading to operational and judicial issues that could even jeopardise the company’s existence.

 From the beginning of the investigation, it is important to try to understand whether anti-corruption and antitrust laws could be infringed not only in Brazil, but also abroad, because the proceedings to be adopted during the investigation can radically change from a regular investigation.
-At least for those two issues, for instance, it is possible to sign leniency agreements in Brazil.
+For those two issues at least, for instance, it is possible to sign leniency agreements in Brazil.

 In addition, there is no perjury in Brazil.
 In the criminal sphere, defendants can remain silent and even lie.
 As a way to exercise their fundamental individual rights set forth in the Constitution, including the due process of law, legal defence, intimacy and privacy, the same principles apply during internal investigation, especially in interviews.